pattonwebz/theme-admin-page/README.md

+I don't really recommend using this package.
+It does work but there is likely some simpler way to do this.

 # Theme Admin Page

 This project contains a class for creating a simple to use Admin Page for use in a WordPress theme.
 It is part of an overarching Theme Framework project.